 Other Fabulous Bars in Perth

-Varnish On King – Tucked in the basement of a CBD heritage building, Varnish pays homage to American Whiskey with Perth’s largest showcase of bourbons, whiskeys, and ryes.
-On the first Monday of every month, they hold a Whiskey ‘101’ Masterclass with a tasting of 4 different styles of American Whiskey, but otherwise its just a fun, welcoming venue for socializing with great food and drinks.
+Tucked in the basement of a CBD heritage building, Varnish pays homage to American Whiskey with Perth’s largest showcase of bourbons, whiskeys, and ryes.
+On the first Monday of every month, they hold a Whiskey ‘101’ Masterclass with a tasting of 4 different styles of American Whiskey, but otherwise, it’s just a fun, welcoming venue for socializing with great food and drinks.

-Jack Rabbit Slim’s – A mixed / LGBT-popular night spot with live bands and DJ music.
+A mixed / LGBT-popular night spot with live bands and DJ music.
 A bespoke bar and diner serving up off-beat, retro-chic vibes in Northbridge.
 Check their upcoming events for creative happenings and club nights.
-Super fun and happening with a good atmosphere every time.
+Super fun and happens with a good atmosphere every time.

 Sex On Premises Venue and Gay Saunas in Perth

 In Australia, cruising spots are known as gay beats, parodies the beat walked by a police officer or a prostitute.
-The gay beats in Perth frequently change, but are no longer very popular and are still dangerous.
-We do not recommend seeking them out, but enjoyed our time at the gay sauna in Perth and think you might too!
+The gay beats in Perth frequently change, but they are no longer very popular and are still dangerous.
+We do not recommend seeking them out, but we enjoyed our time at the gay sauna in Perth and thought you might too!